openjdk/jdk/doc/hotspot-style.md

 original C++98/03 subset.)

 This section describes that subset.
-Features from the C++98/03 language may be used unless explicitly excluded here.
-Features from C++11, C++14, and C++17 may be explicitly permitted or explicitly excluded, and discussed accordingly here.
+Features from the C++98/03 language may be used unless explicitly forbidden here.
+Features from C++11, C++14, and C++17 may be explicitly permitted or explicitly forbidden, and discussed accordingly here.
 There is a third category, undecided features, about which HotSpot developers have not yet reached a consensus, or perhaps have not discussed at all.
-Use of these features is also excluded.
+Use of these features is also forbidden.

 (The use of some features may not be immediately obvious and may slip in anyway, since the compiler will accept them.
 The code review